kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 19. On the **Add a record to verify ownership** page, you must copy the **TXT value** (NOT the TXT name) so that you can configure the domain later on in DNS Manager.
 To do so, select the **Copy record** icon that appears to the left of the **TXT value** (to the left of **MS=msXXXXXXXX**).
 If a dialog box appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>

-    ‎**IMPORTANT:** Do NOT select the **Verify** button at this point; instead, proceed to the next step.
+    **IMPORTANT:** Do NOT select the **Verify** button at this point; instead, proceed to the next step.
 However, if you did select the **Verify** button, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
 Therefore, you must complete the next series of steps to add the TXT record to this domain in **DNS Manager**.
 Once you finish that process, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.
 Therefore, proceed to the next step now.

 20. Before you can verify you own this domain in the **Add domain** wizard, you must first add a DNS record for this domain in Server Manager.
 Select the **Server Manager** icon that appears in your taskbar at the bottom of the page.
 Maximize the Server Manager window if necessary.